Skip to main content

 Save Docker Compose script

-Save the following Docker Compose script to a file nameddocker-compose.yml.
+Save the following Docker Compose script to a file named docker-compose.yml.
 This script sets up the Redis service with a healthcheck, mounts a volume with the certificates, and maps port 6379.
 The container is configured with "--tls-auth-clients", "yes" to require client certificates.

 docker-compose.yml